CCLDArjun/CS151-Swoop/README.md

 As a rider, you will also submit a departure and destination to request a ride.
 If the rider's start location is within a 10 mile radius of an existing  planned trip, they have the option to join the ride.
 Riders can set a carbon saving goal and can see their progress towards their goal with a visualized graph.

 Both a driver and a rider can see graphs for the gas cost and carbon footprint of their planned trips.

+# Solution

+For trip calculations, we used Bing maps API.
+For frontend we used React.js with html and css when needed.
+Spring boot for the backend.
+Java was used to create an in memory database, and handle requests to update that database.

+# Steps to run code

+## Frontend

+1. Navigate to `CS151-Swoop/swoop/`
+2. `npm install -i`
+3. `npm start`

+## Backend

+1. Navigate to `CS151-Swoop/backend/`
+2. Run `./mvnw spring-boot:run -X` (`.\mvnw spring-boot:run -X` on windows)

 # References (optional)
 [Bing Maps APIs](https://learn.microsoft.com/en-us/bingmaps/)